microsoft/WebTemplateStudio/templates/Web/Projects/AddPackageJsonDefault/README.md

 ### Deployment

-Follow these steps to deploy to Azure App Service if you selected Azure App Service when creating your project:
+If you selected Azure App Service when creating your project, follow these steps:

 1. Press `Ctrl + Shift + P` in Windows/Linux or `Shift ⇧ + Command ⌘ + P` in Mac and type in "Web Template Studio: Deploy App" to start deploying your app.
 2. Once the deployment is done, click "Browse website" in the notification window on the lower right corner to check out your newly deployed app.